-To celebrate my blog turning three, I asked a series of travel related questions to my readers.
-It was time for them to share their story.
+To celebrate my blog turning three, I asked a series of travel-related questions of my readers.
+It was time for them to share their stories.
 I was tired of just listening to me talk and I wanted to know what makes my readers tick and what inspires them to travel.
-Today starts that series so, without further ado, here is what has inspired other people to hit the road:
+Today starts that series, so without further ado, here is what has inspired other people to hit the road:

-“It’s not that I *believe* the grass is greener on the other side of the fence, but if you never peak over the top… how do you know?
+“It’s not that I *believe* the grass is greener on the other side of the fence, but if you never peek over the top, how do you know?
 I want to know: Is there grass on the other side, what color is it, what’s the texture like, how does it smell?
-So I travel.” – Maria
+So I travel.” — Maria

 “My first overseas trip was a big one.
 My family moved from the United States to England when I was seven years old to live for a year.
 It’s the best thing my parents ever did for me.
 They took every opportunity we had to travel around Europe and northern Africa.
 By the time we moved back to the States, I was obsessed with foreign cultures.
 It was a long time before I made it overseas again, but my obsession remained, and I’ve been a professional international tour guide and travel writer for more than 15 years now.” — David

 “I’m lucky that my parents started taking my siblings and me on trips at a very young age, so I never knew what life was like without travel.
 I also went on a week-long volunteer trip to the slums of Mexico two summers in a row, which changed my life by seeing poverty firsthand and realizing how fortunate I am.
 Once I graduated college and was making my own money, I decided it was time to see as much of the world as I could.
 That’s when I began going to Europe for two weeks every summer.
 I got hooked.” — Emily